|Name: Ridge Trail (Casa Grande Mountain Park)||Author's Rating:|

 |How to get there: The unofficial trailhead (Waypoint 001) is at the end of W. Tate road.
 From I-10, take exit 198 to Hwy 84 (Jimmie Kerr Boulevard) west for about 2.5 miles, turn left (south) on Pert Rd.
 Go under I-8 and take the left curve onto Tate road, then right.
 The "Unofficial" trailhead (Waypoint 001) is straight ahead a couple hundred feet where you can park on the east side of the dirt road (notice all the old picnic tables down in the wash on the right).
 You access the official Pert Rd trailhead, take a left on the dirt road just after you leave pavement.
 Follow this road for about 1/2 a mile until you reach a large formal parking area with port a-potties and signs (Waypoint 015).
 Click here for directions.
 You can also access the trail system from the Arica trailhead (though Google Maps doesn't do this correctly).
 Click here for directions and a map.|

+Note: This trail was originally done as a mountain bike ride but is a great hiking trail.
+Many of the pictures and video are from my original ride.
 This is a nice trail half way between Phoenix and Tucson.
 Located at the I-10 and I-8 junction at Casa Grande Mountain Park, this trail skirts the eastern foothills of the Casa Grande Mountain Range.
 Since my first ride here in 2010, they've done a lot of great work on the trail system.
 There's a nice official trailhead parking area, complete with trail maps and bathrooms.
 They've also put some signs up along the trails and made some nice new ones.